JsonHandler — Aspose.Cells FOSS for Python API Reference

 JsonHandler.save_json

-JsonHandler.save_json(workbook, file_path: str, options: JsonSaveOptions | None = None) -> NoneExports the worksheet specified by options.worksheet_index (default 0) to a JSON file at file_path.
+JsonHandler.save_json(workbook, file_path: str, options: JsonSaveOptions | None = None) -> NoneExports the first worksheet to a JSON file at file_path.
 If options is None, default JsonSaveOptions are used.

 JsonHandler.save_json_to_dict